marysaka/ahv/README.md

 # ahv

-Allows interaction with the Hypervisor Framework on Apple Silicon in a safe (still WIP) and unsafe way.
+Allows interaction with the Hypervisor Framework on Apple Silicon in a safe and unsafe way.

 ## Usage

-To use `ahv`, add this to your `Cargo.toml`:
+To use `ahv`, **you must be in nightly** and add this to your `Cargo.toml`:

 ```toml
 [dependencies]